-Pythagorean Tetraktys and Masonic Delta by Arturo Reghini: “Every whole, or sum of four things, is called tetractys, after a Pythagorean word, and there are several tetractys.
+Pythagorean Tetraktys and Masonic Delta by Arturo Reghini: “Every whole, or sum of four things, is called Tetractys, after a Pythagorean word, and there are several Tetractys.

 We are continuing our translation from Arturo Reghini “ Sacred numbers in masonic Pythagorean Tradition” 1947.
 First chapter.

 Perfection, or the completion of universal manifestation, is achieved with ten which is the sum of the numbers up to four.
-The decade has it all, like the unit, which contains all potentially.
+The decade has it all, like the unit, which contains all potential.
 The name δεκάς is just for that receptive property δεχάς.

 This finding is the result of the limit set for the development of numbers from the three-dimensional quality of space and would lead to the recognition of the same properties of four and ten even if the spoken numbering, instead of being decimal numbering, was, for example, a duodecimal based or based ternary numbering.